What chords are in the key of C minor? Learn all about the C minor scale and C minor chords below

 Want to learn more about creating your own chords and develop your understanding of the basics of piano?
 Try Hoffman Academy Premium Today!

-Why is C minor so popular?
+Why is the C minor scale so popular?

 C minor is used in some of the most popular works in classical music!
 The noteworthy beginning of Beethoven’s Fifth Symphony?
 C minor.
 The catchy ‘80’s pop song power anthem Eye of the Tiger?
 C minor!

-Traditionally, C minor was associated with sadness – but because all minor keys are created the same way, it just depends on how the listener interprets the music written in that key.
+Traditionally, this scale was associated with sadness – but because all minor keys are created the same way, it just depends on how the listener interprets the music written in that key.
 While some listeners consider C minor to be sad or gloomy, every minor key uses the same combination of half and whole steps.
 This means that every listener forms their own relationship with each minor key.

 As an experiment, take some time to listen to the first movement of Beethoven’s Fifth Symphony and then to Mendelssohn’s First Symphony and write down some emotion words that come to mind describing each piece.
 While both of these pieces are in the key of C minor and use C minor chords, you’ll likely associate different emotions with each piece.

 Knowing the notes of the C minor scale is the first step in learning the chords in C minor for piano.
 Did you know there are actually 3 different types of minor scale in Western music?
 There is the natural minor scale, the harmonic minor scale, and the melodic minor scale.
 Each different ‘flavor’ of minor scale sounds different because each one is built with a different combination of half and whole steps on the piano keys.
-Once you know the notes of the C minor scale, you can learn how to play C minor chords that fit the quality of the piece you are learning!
+Once you know the notes of the C minor scale on piano, you can learn how to play C minor chords that fit the quality of the piece you are learning!

 Let’s start with the building blocks of natural minor – you can use these with any starting note to make the minor scale!
 Natural minor begins with the starting note and travels whole step – half step – whole step – whole step – half step – whole step – whole step.
-To build the scale of C natural minor, start on C and take a whole step up to D, a half step to Eb, a whole step to F, a whole step to G, a half step to Ab, a whole step to Bb, and a whole step to C. If you are familiar with solfege, natural minor is do – re – me – fa – so – le – te – do.
+To build the C natural minor scale, start on C and take a whole step up to D, a half step to Eb, a whole step to F, a whole step to G, a half step to Ab, a whole step to Bb, and a whole step to C. If you are familiar with solfege, natural minor is do – re – me – fa – so – le – te – do.

 Next, let’s make the C melodic minor scale!
 To make the melodic minor, raise the 6th and 7th degrees of the scale when it’s ascending.
 This makes the melodic minor scale sound more like major, because the end of the scale is now la – ti – do.
 So, the C melodic minor scale ascending is C- D -Eb – F – G – A – B – C The descending scale for C Melodic Minor is the same as in C natural minor – the 6th and 7th scale degrees are flat coming back down.